-1 Reviewing on a regular basis the effectiveness of the corporate policy or statement on human rights.
+1 , 19 The Company shall provide information for its employees so that the employees have knowledge of Reviewing on a regular basis the effectiveness of the corporate policy or statement on human rights.
 In the event of any infringement of human rights, the Company shall disclose the processes for handling of the matter with respect to the stakeholders involved.
-The Company shall comply with the internationally recognized human rights of labor, including the freedom of association, the right of collective bargaining, caring for vulnerable groups, prohibiting the use of child labor, eliminating all forms of forced labor, eliminating recruitment and employment discrimination, and shall ensure that its human resource policies do not contain differential treatments based on gender, race, socioeconomic status, age, or marital and family status, so as to achieve equality and fairness in employment, hiring conditions, remuneration, benefits, training, evaluation, and promotion opportunities.
+The Company shall comply with the internationally recognized human rights of labor, including the freedom of association, the right of collective bargaining, caring for vulnerable groups, prohibiting the use of child labor, eliminating all forms of forced labor, eliminating all forms of forced labor, eliminating recruitment and employment discrimination, and shall ensure that its human resource policies do not contain differential treatments based on gender, race, socioeconomic status, age, or marital and family status, so as to achieve equality and fairness in employment, hiring conditions, remuneration, benefits, training, evaluation, and promotion opportunities.
 The Company shall provide an effective and appropriate grievance mechanism with respect to matters adversely impacting the rights and interests of the labor force, in order to ensure equality and transparency of the grievance process.
 Channels through which a grievance may be raised shall be clear, convenient, and unobstructed.
 The Company shall respond to any employee's grievance in an appropriate manner.
-19 The Company shall provide information for its employees so that the employees have knowledge of the labor laws the rights they enjoy in the countries where the Company The Company shall provide information for its employees so that the employees have knowledge of the labor laws and the rights they enjoy in the countries where the Rephrase.
-21 has business operations.
-The Company is advised to create an environment conducive to the development of its employees' careers and establish effective training programs to foster career skills.
-Company has business operations.
+The Company shall provide information for its employees so that the employees have knowledge of Rephrase.
+21 The Company is advised to create an environment conducive to the development of its employees' careers and establish effective training programs to foster career skills.
 The Company is advised to create an environment conducive to the development of its employees' careers and establish effective training programs to foster career skills.
 In accordance of "Sustainable Development Best Practice Principles for TWSE/TPEx